Prague: Rail

 The city forms the hub of the Czech railway system, with services to all parts of the country and abroad.
-The railway system links Prague with major European cities (which can be reached without transfers), including Berlin, Munich, Hamburg, Nuremberg and Dresden (Germany); Vienna, Graz and Linz (Austria); Warsaw, Wrocław and Cracow (Poland); Bratislava and Košice (Slovakia); Budapest (Hungary); Zürich (Switzerland); Split and Rijeka (Croatia, seasonal); Belgrade (Serbia, seasonal) and Moscow (Russia).
-Travel times range between 2 hours to Dresden and 28 hours to Moscow.
+The railway system links Prague with major European cities (which can be reached without transfers), including Dresden, Berlin, Hamburg, Leipzig, Regensburg and Munich (Germany); Vienna, Graz and Linz (Austria); Warsaw, Kraków, Przemyśl and Gdynia (Poland); Bratislava, Poprad and Košice (Slovakia); Budapest (Hungary); Basel and Zürich (Switzerland).
+Travel times range between 2 hours to Dresden and 13 hours to Zürich.

 Prague's main international railway station is Hlavní nádraží, rail services are also available from other main stations: Masarykovo nádraží, Holešovice and Smíchov, in addition to suburban stations.
 Commuter rail services operate under the name Esko Praha, which is part of PID (Prague Integrated Transport).

 Air

 Prague is served by Václav Havel Airport Prague, the largest airport in the Czech Republic and one of the largest and busiest airports in central and eastern Europe.
-The airport is the hub of carriers Smartwings and Czech Airlines operating throughout Europe.
+The airport is the hub of carriers Smartwings operating throughout Europe.
 Other airports in Prague include the city's original airport in the north-eastern district of Kbely, which is serviced by the Czech Air Force, also internationally.
 It also houses the Prague Aviation Museum.
 The nearby Letňany Airport is mainly used for private aviation and aeroclub aviation.
 Another airport in the proximity is Aero Vodochody aircraft factory to the north, used for testing purposes, as well as for aeroclub aviation.
 There are a few aeroclubs around Prague, such as the Točná airfield.

 Cycling

-In 2018, 1–2.5 % of people commute by bike in Prague, depending on season.
+In 2018, 1–2.5 % of people commute by bike in Prague, depending on the season.
 Cycling is very common as a sport or recreation.
 As of 2019, there were 194 km of protected cycle paths and routes.
 Also, there were 50 km of bike lanes and 26 km of specially marked bus lanes that are free to be used by cyclists.
-As of 2021, there are four companies providing bicycle sharing in Prague, none of them is subsidized by the city: Rekola (1,000 bikes), Nextbike (1,000 bikes), Bolt and Lime.
+As of 2024, there are four companies providing bicycle sharing in Prague: Rekola (1,000 bikes), Nextbike (1,000 bikes), Bolt and Lime.
+Bikesharing is partially connected to the public transportation network and subsidised by the city.

 Sport

-Prague is the site of many sports events, national stadiums and teams.
+Prague is the site of many sports events, national stadiums, and teams.